Yoeori/BattleFrogsJS/README.md

 Battle frogs is one of the games made in the Mojam Charity event by @dinnerbone, @PoiPoiChen and @KrisJelbring

-this is a port from Java to Javascript using a 'Simple JavaScript Inheritance' by John Resig<br /><a href="http://ejohn.org/blog/simple-javascript-inheritance/">http://ejohn.org/blog/simple-javascript-inheritance/</a>
+this is a port from Java to Javascript using a 'Simple JavaScript Inheritance' script by John Resig<br /><a href="http://ejohn.org/blog/simple-javascript-inheritance/">http://ejohn.org/blog/simple-javascript-inheritance/</a>

 ---

 ### Quickstart

 copy the src folder to your folders and it in a webbrowser<br />
-Or: http://yoeori.nl/BattleFrogs/ (Arguments: fps, width)
+Or: http://yoeori.nl/battleFrogs/ (Arguments: fps, width)

 ### Todo